Halftime Program Graduate Assistant

 Interpersonal duties include the advisement and mentoring of undergraduate & graduate students individually and in groups.
 The position will facilitate a positive environment that supports students' academic and personal success.
 This person will also recruit, select and train other graduate students to serve as Retreat Directors, and supervise their ability to adequately guide and train individual retreat leader teams.
 In order for these environments to develop, the Halftime graduate student must make significant connections with their Retreat Director staff and student leaders.
 Strategies for success include maintaining individual and group contact, a thorough knowledge of campus resources, planning and implementing activities, marketing and communications, and responding to group and individual concerns.

 Organizational duties include organizing and designing multiple retreats, follow up programs, and student staff selection processes.
 Management of participant database, marketing and recruiting.
-Coordination of retreat training materials, packets, and Halftime events.
+Coordination of retreat training materials, packets, and Halftime and Ascend events.
 Ability to work with a team and accept responsibilities outside of assigned areas.

 - Proven experience in retreat design and leadership.